deepstreamIO/deepstream.io-website/content/tutorials/99-upgrade-guides/v5/10-server/index.md

 1) ws-websocket to ws-binary
 2) node-http to http

-#### Removal of UWS, we now use UWS or a node HTTP server to drive all of deepstream and not individual parts
+#### Removal of UWS Websocket Endpoint

+We now use UWS or a node HTTP server to drive all of deepstream and not individual parts

 #### Path changes.
 Now that they are all on the same server we use the following paths:

 1) Binary (V4/V5 clients): */deepstream*
 2) Text (V3/V2 clients): */v3-deepstream*
-3) JSON (V4 debug builds): */deepstream-json*
+3) JSON (V4/V5 debug builds): */deepstream-json*
 4) HTTP Post/Get: */api* and */api/auth*

 ```yaml